Why privacy risk assessment is vital to ensuring regulatory compliance – and will extend to your website security

 - Observing and monitoring site traffic in real time with real user activity to help identify any suspicious patterns so you can act before any damage can be done

-- Whitelisting trusted third-party services – creating a whitelist and blacklist allows you to only share data with trusted vendors
+- Allowing trusted third-party services – creating an allowlist and a blocklist allows you to only share data with trusted vendors

 With a real-time website security strategy and enforcement tools such as Ensighten’s MarSec™ solution, you can prevent website data leakage and unauthorized sharing of PII while complying with the CCPA and other data privacy regulations.